mohramadan911/Share-Pods-logging/README.md

 > pod start time shall not exceed 7 days

 # Installation
-You can use any playground hosted in KateKoda , CloudGuru for creating and launching a kubernetes cluster , Typically you can install it also on single VM operated by Linux Ubuntu which I have used in this scenerio
+We can use any playground hosted in KateKoda , CloudGuru for creating and launching a kubernetes cluster , Typically you can install it also on single VM operated by Linux Ubuntu which I have used in this scenerio

-# Components
+# Kubernetes Components
 ----In-Scope-----
 Docker Coumminty Image
 kuebctl , kubelet , kubeadmin